 Characters in movies can be described to the audience through many actions, situations or things.
 The way a character dresses could say a lot – like the zany protagonist of Zoolander (2001) – as well as what they read, watch, listen to, or… cook.

 In one of the most terrifying scenes of Servant (2019-), Sean receives a bucket full of eels, which he immediately throws into a sink.
 After grabbing one of them, the chef begins a deliriously gruesome process of preparing the animals for food.
 Sean sticks a nail in the squirming fish’s head, then smashes it in with a hammer.
-As barbaric as it sounds, that’s not the end of the story.
-While the animal is pathetically writhing in pain, Sean proceeds to an act of skinning it half-alive.
+The barbaric act is not the end of the story.
+While the animal is pathetically writhing in pain, Sean proceeds to the even more grisly act of skinning it half-alive.

 All of that happens in front of Dorothy and Leanne.

-Food’s used here as a button that activates our imagination.
-An act of animal cruelty shocks, however it also enriches the characters’ canvasses.
-Such a method isn’t far from another thriller series Hannibal (2013-2015), where many gross-out scenes had their roots in Hannibal Lecter’s kitchen.
-There too, food was used to elicit awe and disgust, all of which was evoked through a disturbing contrast between the ingredients – human organs – and the Instagram-like appearance of the dishes.
+That act of animal cruelty shocks as much as it speaks volumes about the characters.
+Such a method of indirect character development is rarely used.
+It’s been used on a massive scale in Hannibal (2013-2015), where many gross-out scenes had their beginning in Hannibal Lecter’s kitchen.
+Food was used to elicit awe and disgust, all of which was evoked through a disturbing contrast between the ingredients – human organs – and the Instagram-like appearance of the dishes.

 Furthermore, food describes the mood in Servant (2019-), as it also reveals the emotional state of some of the characters.
 As in the described eels scene, this particular moment serves three major purposes: